rodionlim/portfolio-manager-go/README.md

 1. Install Go version <b>1.23.4</b> or higher.
 2. Clone the repository to your local machine.
 3. Run `make` to build and install the application
-4. Run the `portfolio-manager` binary to start the application
+4. Run the `portfolio-manager` binary to start the application.
+Pass in config flag `-config custom-config.yaml`

 ## Quickstart